 All of the following scholarships open around mid-January and close mid-March:

-Janie Bliss Memorial Scholarship (download application to type in information) - CLOSED FOR 2019
+Janie Bliss Memorial Scholarship (download application to type in information) - CLOSED for the 2019-2020 school year

-Shelley Woodard Poynter Memorial Scholarship - OPEN for 2019-2020 school year
+Shelley Woodard Poynter Memorial Scholarship - CLOSED for the 2019-2020 school year

-Kyle Thornburg Memorial Scholarship: Soccer - OPEN for 2019-2020 school year
+Kyle Thornburg Memorial Scholarship: Soccer - CLOSED for the 2019-2020 school year

-Kyle Thornburg Memorial Scholarship: Art/Architecture - OPEN for 2019-2020 school year
+Kyle Thornburg Memorial Scholarship: Art/Architecture - CLOSED for the 2019-2020 school year

-Layton Means Memorial Scholarship: Computer Related Field - CLOSED FOR 2019
+Layton Means Memorial Scholarship: Computer Related Field - CLOSED for the 2019-2020 school year

-Maize Education Foundation Legacy Foundation Scholarship - OPEN for 2019-2020 school year
+Maize Education Foundation Legacy Foundation Scholarship - CLOSED for the 2019-2020 school year

-MSHS Booster Club Scholarship - CLOSED FOR 2019
+MSHS Booster Club Scholarship - CLOSED for the 2019-2020 school year

-Nicole Smith Memorial Art Scholarship - CLOSED FOR 2019
+Nicole Smith Memorial Art Scholarship - CLOSED for the 2019-2020 school year

-Student of Distinguished Character- Pizza Hut Scholarship - CLOSED FOR 2019
+Student of Distinguished Character- Pizza Hut Scholarship - CLOSED for the 2019-2020 school year

 CollegeBoard.com: The College Board was founded in 1900 and currently helps 7 million student annually prepare for higher education.
 The College Board began publishing their book of scholarships in 1997 and since then has made the information available online.
 Their scholarship database contains more than 2,300 scholarship opportunities, totaling nearly $6 billion.